square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

 3. Open the Android project, `<ProjectDir>/reader-sdk-react-native-quickstart/android/` in Android Studio.
 4. Confirm you have installed the required Android SDK elements.
-If you are unsure, the Reader SDK build requirements are listed in the [main README] for this repo.
+If you are unsure, the Reader SDK build requirements are listed in the [root README] for this repo.
 5. Configure an Android emulator that runs Android API 26 (Oreo, 8.0), or connect your dev machine to an Android device running Android API 26 with